jewlofthelotus/SlickQuiz-WordPress/readme.txt

 == Changelog ==

 = 1.0.1 =
 * Updating the SlickQuiz jQuery plugin to commit 93a16427269df6f80215b02b44a9a1ddfd1d94b8.
-Includes:
-** Optional "Back" buttons
+* Includes: Optional "Back" buttons
-** Optional randomly sorted questions and answers
+* Includes: Optional randomly sorted questions and answers
-** Easier answer selection (you can now click the text to select the checkbox / radio button)
+* Includes: Easier answer selection (you can now click the text to select the checkbox / radio button)
 * Bug fixes!

 = 1.0 =